-OUs.
-In addition, DOE continues to evaluate the emerging contaminants per- and polyfluoroalkyl substances (PFAS) as potential contamination at the Paducah Site.
+DOE is currently implementing deactivation and utility optimization activities outside of the FFA scope to prepare the site for effective implementation of all future mission activities, including cleanup activities.
+While the FFA parties have agreed to focus cleanup efforts on the C-400 Complex, long-term plans and strategies for cleanup continue to be refined for future decommissioning of the GDP and cleanup of other OUs.
+In addition, DOE continues to evaluate the emerging contaminants 1,4-dioxane and per- and polyfluoroalkyl substances (PFAS) as potential contaminants at the Paducah Site.
 The final CSOU evaluation will support the final remedial decision for the site following completion of the three decisions proposed in the new overall cleanup strategy OUs.
 Any required environmental monitoring of remedy performance and/or progress toward achieving the remedial action objectives (RAOs) will be conducted and reported in accordance with the selected remedies.
 Once no further response is appropriate and all RAOs have been achieved, the site (remaining property not previously deleted and/or transferred) would be eligible for deletion from the NPL.